Duologic/helm-tanka/README.md

 $ helm tanka fetch prometheus github.com/grafana/jsonnet-libs/prometheus prometheus/prometheus.libsonnet
 ```

-After this you can edit the `main.jsonnet` in case you crave more advanced use cases:
+After this you can edit the `prometheus/jsonnet/main.jsonnet` in case you crave more advanced use cases:

 ```jsonnet
 local yaml = std.native('parseYaml')(std.extVar('yaml'))[0];